xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 -----------------------------------------------------------

 This application uses module_dsp_biquad to apply a filter to an audio-stream passing through the SliceKit Core board.
-The audio is connected to the board using the following Analogue ports:
+The audio is connected to the Audio Slice board using the following Analogue ports:
    * Input 0/1 (Microphone mini-jack)
    * Output 0/1 (Headphone mini-jack)